 4. Carowinds Amusement Park

-New in 2016 is the Carolina Harbor Waterpark.
+Be sure to pack your swimsuits so you can enjoy Carolina Harbor Waterpark.
 It is part of the Carowinds Amusement Park and your ticket gets you into both areas.
 The waterpark has a combination of fun slides, water play areas, a wave pool, and more.

 5. Head to the Mountains